 By networking devices and sensors, the IoT will play a central role in modern facility management.
 This enables real-time monitoring and analysis of buildings, leading to improved control of building equipment.
 For example, smart thermostats can help significantly reduce energy consumption.

-3. Sustainability and Energy Efficiency
+3. Sustainability and energy efficiency

-sustainability is becoming increasingly important for companies worldwide.
+Sustainability is becoming increasingly important for companies worldwide.
 Modern facility solutions aim to promote environmentally friendly practices and minimize the ecological footprint.
 This includes the implementation of energy-efficient technologies as well as material recycling.

 4. Virtual Reality (VR) and Augmented Reality (AR)